Chandru-21/Recurrent-Neural-Network-LSTM--Stock-market-price-prediction/Readme.md

 7)Fit the model to the training set

-8)Make prediction and visualize the output
+8)Make predictions and visualize the output